"This certificate will allow me to be employed no matter where I am living. It was absolutely the right thing for me to do." - Melinda Williams

 Please allow for at least two hours of self-study each night in order to learn the body systems.

-This intermediate-level course is designed for students to learn more about specialty-specific coding.
+This advanced course is designed for students to learn more about specialty-specific coding.
 Various coding scenarios and case studies will be discussed and worked.
+An understanding of human anatomy and the body systems is required.

 Prerequisites include: ICD-10, Medical Terminology, Anatomy Physiology, Beginning CPT/ HCPCS and Chart Reviewing.

-This is the advanced coding class that combines hands-on coding experience with lectures and class discussions of case scenarios to assist in preparing for the AAPC CPC® Exam.
+This advanced coding class combines hands-on coding experience with lectures and class discussions of case scenarios to assist in preparing for the AAPC CPC® Exam.

 Prerequisites include: ICD-10, Medical Terminology, Anatomy Physiology, Beginning CPT/ HCPCS, Chart Reviewing, and Comprehensive Coding I.